POSTED ON 02/10/2020 BY KATE

 Perhaps it is time to get everyone to take a literal and figurative deep breath.
-A dinner table discussion around balancing screen time against the rest of “life time”, is a good opportunity to introduce the idea of a family pledge that could help adjust and reset the hours spent on screens and access to apps, games and websites that are turning out to be maybe not so good for the soul and well-being.
+A dinner table discussion around balancing screen time against the rest of “life time”, is a good opportunity to introduce the idea of a Family Digital Alliance that could help adjust and reset the hours spent on screens and access to apps, games and websites that are turning out to be maybe not so good for the soul and well-being.

 One of the most useful ways to bring a higher level of consciousness to how often and where we pick up our screens, is to think about device No-Go Zones.
 Bedrooms are top of the list and the benefits of instilling this discipline amongst the whole family (yes, parents too!) are enormous.
 This is probably the most impactful step of any, that you can take as a savvy digital parent.

 Agreeing to switch off devices at a certain time, and putting them on charge in a central charging station outside of a bedroom, helps our brains to initiate a calming or cooling off process to prepare for a good night’s sleep – so vital for all of us, but especially for young, developing brains and bodies.
 It helps side-step a before bed dopamine spike, which we get from checking social media, and which kills our natural feeling of tiredness.